slawomirbuczek/petrol-station-monolith/README.md

   * permissible pressure or temperature value in the tank is exceeded;
   * activation of the safety valve in a given tank;
   * sensor failure;
-* Currently the system generaters random monitoring values.
+* Currently, the system generaters random monitoring values.
 ### Reports:
 * The owner and authorized employees are able to obtain a monthly sales and monitoring report.
 * The monthly sales report cantais data: